The only thing that could make vegan fried green tomatoes more inviting are these three words – potato chip crusted.

 For best results, get everything ready before you start.
 You’ll want to make a work station with cornstarch, vegan mayo, and your crumb mixture.

 It’s all about the breading.

 In a way, fried green tomatoes are kind of like fried zucchini.
 There’s not loads of flavor going on with green tomatoes or zucchini.

 So it’s all about the breading.
-Slice the green tomatoes thin for best crunch factor & breading-to-tomato ratio.
+Slice the tomatoes thin for best crunch factor & breading-to-tomato ratio.

 As I mentioned above, for the optimum frying experience, it helps if things are dry.
 Green tomatoes vary in their amount of moisture.
 Some are pretty dry inside while others are on their way to becoming a ripe red tomato.